raspberrypilearning/explore-a-3d-world/en/step_2.md

 title: The Unity Editor windows and views
 ---

-1. **The Unity Menu** is used to import, open, and save scenes and projects.
+1. **The Unity menu** is used to import, open, and save scenes and projects.
 You can amend your Unity Editor preferences and add new GameObjects and components.

-2. **The Toolbar** contains tools for navigating round in the Scene View, controlling play in the Game View, and customising your Unity Editor layout.
+2. **The Toolbar** contains tools for navigating round in the Scene view, controlling play in the Game view, and customising your Unity Editor layout.

-3. **The Scene View** is used to navigate and edit your Scene.
+3. **The Scene view** is used to navigate and edit your Scene.
 You can select and position GameObjects including characters, scenery, cameras, and lights.

-4. **The Game View** can be accessed by clicking on the **Game** tab.
+4. **The Game view** can be accessed by clicking on the **Game** tab.
 It shows the scene as it looks through the lens of your cameras.
-When you click on the **Play** button to enter Playmode, the Game View simulates your scene as it would be viewed by a user.
+When you click on the **Play** button to enter Playmode, the Game view simulates your scene as it would be viewed by a user.

-5. **The Hierarchy Window** shows all the GameObjects in your Scene and the structure between them.
+5. **The Hierarchy window** shows all the GameObjects in your Scene and the structure between them.
 You can add and navigate the GameObjects in your project.
 GameObjects can have 'child objects' that move with them.

-6. **The Project Window** shows a library of all the files included in your project.
+6. **The Project window** shows a library of all the files included in your project.
 You can find the Assets you want to use here.

-7. **The Console Window** can be accessed by clicking on the **Console** tab.
+7. **The Console window** can be accessed by clicking on the **Console** tab.
 It shows important messages.
-This is where you can see Compiler errors (errors in your Script) and messages that you print using `Debug.Log()`.
+This is where you can see compiler errors (errors in your Script) and messages that you print using `Debug.Log()`.

-8. **The Inspector Window** allows you to view and edit the properties of GameObjects.
+8. **The Inspector window** allows you to view and edit the properties of GameObjects.
 You can add other components to your GameObjects and edit the values they use.

 --- /collapse ---